 Pursuant to the Magnetar/AY2 Financing Agreement, the Company issued warrants (the "Magnetar/AY2 Warrants") to purchase, in the aggregate, 1,061,719 shares of common stock of the Company, \$0.01 par value per share (the "Common Stock"), in three tranches: warrants to purchase an aggregate of 510,204 shares at an exercise price of \$3.430 per share; warrants to purchase an aggregate of 424,242 shares at an exercise price of \$4.125 per share; and warrants to purchase an aggregate of 127,273 shares at an exercise price of \$6.875 per share.
-The exercise prices and number of underlying shares of Common Stock are subject to adjustment from time to time as set forth in the Magnetar/AY2 Warrants, Each Magnetar/AY2 Warrant is exercisable at the option of its holder in whole or in part into shares of Common Stock from time to time on or after March 12, 2021 (the "Effective Date") and on or before the date that is the 60-month anniversary of the Effective Date.
+The exercise prices and number of underlying shares of Common Stock are subject to adjustment from time to time as set forth in the Magnetar/AY2 Warrants.
+Each Magnetar/AY2 Warrant is exercisable at the option of its holder in whole or in part into shares of Common Stock from time to time on or after March 12, 2021 (the "Effective Date") and on or before the date that is the 60-month anniversary of the Effective Date.

-Concurrently with the execution of the Powerscourt Registration Rights Agreement (as defined below), the Company issued to Powerscourt Investments XXII, LP a warrant (the "Powerscourt Warrant") to purchase 496,415 shares of Common Stock for \$3.12 per share.
-The Powerscourt Warrant is exercisable at the option of its holder in whole or in part into shares of Common Stock from time to time on or after December 22, 2020 and before the date that is the 36-month anniversary of December 22, 2020.
+whole or in part into shares of Common Stock from time to time on or after December 22, 2020 and before the date that is the 36-month anniversary of December 22, 2020.

 In connection with the Powerscourt Financing Agreement, the Company entered into a registration rights agreement, dated as of December 22, 2020 (the "Powerscourt Registration Rights Agreement") and in connection with the Magnetar/AY2 Financing Agreement, the Company entered into a registration rights agreement with the holders from time to time of the Magnetar/AY2 Warrants, dated as of March 12, 2021 (the "Magnetar/AY2 Registration Rights Agreement").
-Pursuant to the Powerscourt Registration Rights Agreement and the Magnetar/AY2 Registration Rights Agreement, the Company shall use commercially reasonable efforts to register the resale of the registrable securities.
-The Powerscourt Registration Rights Agreement and the Magnetar/AY2 Registration Rights Agreement contain customary terms and conditions for
+Pursuant to the Powerscourt Registration Rights Agreement, the Company shall use commercially reasonable efforts to register the resale of the registrable securities.
+The Powerscourt Registration Rights Agreement and the Magnetar/AY2 Registration Rights Agreement contain customary terms and conditions for transactions of this type.